hanabi/hanabi.github.io/misc/2-Player.md

 ### Double Discard Save Stalls

+* This convention only applies in normal (non-hard) variants
 * Just in like 3 to 5-player games, in a 2-player game, players always perform *Hard Double Discard Avoidance*.
 * In a player gives a clue in *Double Discard* situation and then they immediately receive a clue that "matches" the discarded card, then they know that this could be a *Save Clue* that was unexpected.
 Since it was unexpected, they might **also** have another critical card after it.
 * Thus, in this situation, the player should give (another) stall clue.